 Exploring the utility of taxidermy Murray cod (Maccullochella peelii) as a historical record

 Dr Paul Humphries (principal supervisor), Dr Keller Kopf, Dr Nicole McCasker, Dr Jennifer Bond and Associate Professor Dirk Spennemann

-Matt O'Connell, the recipient of an ILWS PhD scholarship who commenced his PhD in January 2017, is exploring the knowledge that can be gained from trophy or mounted Murray Cod.
-The project is building on initial research done by fish ecologist Dr Paul Humphries who, with the help of the community, identified where some 100 or so cod mounts could be.
+Matt O'Connell, the recipient of an ILWS PhD scholarship who commenced his PhD in January 2017, explored the knowledge that can be gained from trophy or mounted Murray Cod, Maccullochella peelii.
+The project was built on initial research done by fish ecologist Dr Paul Humphries who, with the help of the community, identified where some 100 or so cod mounts could be.

 Bachelor of Science – Melbourne University, Honours - CSU

 Biodiversity Conservation and Environmental Water (Fish Ecology Collaborative Research Unit)